What is the Freedom of Information Act?

 Our Caldicott Guardian is:

 Lanchester Road Hospital

 Operation of the scheme

 How to make a Freedom of Information request

 You must put your requests for information in writing.

 - send an email to firstname.lastname@example.org

-- post your request to, company secretary’s department, West Park Hospital, Edward Pease Way, Darlington, DL2 2TS
+- post your request to corporate affairs and involvement, West Park Hospital, Edward Pease Way, Darlington, DL2 2TS

 Fees and charges